Sumwunn/Summshade_GZ/README.md

 - "Doom" or "Classic (Faster)" sector light modes are my preferred ones for this.
 - Moderately demanding; GTX 1060 or RX 580 @ 1080p 60 will probably cut it.
 - If lagging, try swapping CMAA2 for FXAA or SMAA.
 Can also disable Cathode (v5 swaps this for a performance friendly CRT shader).
-- As of 12/17/24, CMMA2 doesn't function and needs this [fix](https://github.com/LordOfLunacy/Insane-Shaders/issues/13#issuecomment-2484781195) applied.
+- As of 12/17/24, CMAA2 shader doesn't function and needs this [fix](https://github.com/LordOfLunacy/Insane-Shaders/issues/13#issuecomment-2484781195) applied.
+- Looks good with Daggerfall Unity, as well.

 Effect List (v5)
 - ![Effect List](Images/EffectList_v5.jpg?raw=true "")